Jio fastest mobile network with 19.3 mbps download speed; Vodafone tops in upload: Trai | Business

 Jio fastest mobile network with 19.3 mbps download speed; Vodafone tops in upload: Trai

-Reliance Jio continues to remain the fastest mobile network with an average download speed of 19.3 megabit per second (mbps), while Vodafone recorded the highest speed in terms of upload in September, according to the latest data from telecom regulator Trai.
-Idea Cellular network (now Vodafone Idea) followed Jio with a download speed of 8.6 mbps, Vodafone 7.9 mbps and Bharti Airtel 7.5 mbps, according to the Trai data updated on October 10.
+Reliance Jio continues to remain the fastest mobile network with an average download speed of 19.3 megabits per second (Mbps), while Vodafone recorded the highest speed in terms of upload in September, according to the latest data from telecom regulator Trai.
+Idea Cellular network (now Vodafone Idea) followed Jio with a download speed of 8.6 Mbps, Vodafone 7.9 Mbps, and Bharti Airtel 7.5 Mbps, according to the Trai data updated on October 10.

 Though Vodafone and Idea have merged their mobile businesses, Trai measured their performance separately as the integration of networks of both the companies is currently on.
 The report comes following a study, across 49 cities, released by private firm OpenSignal in September declaring Bharti Airtel to have the fastest download speed in India.

-Download speed on the Reliance Jio network increased by 21 per cent in September to 19.3 mbps from 15.9 mbps in August, 7 per cent on Airtel network to 7.5 mbps from 7 mbps, and 1-3 per cent on the network of Vodafone and Idea.
-The download speed helps in accessing content from various applications, while upload speed helps in sharing of content like photos and videos by subscribers.
+Download speed on the Reliance Jio network increased by 21 percent in September to 19.3 Mbps from 15.9 Mbps in August, 7 percent on Airtel network to 7.5 Mbps from 7 Mbps, and 1-3 percent on the network of Vodafone and Idea.
+The download speed helps in accessing content from various applications, while upload speed helps in the sharing of content like photos and videos by subscribers.

-Vodafone recorded the highest average upload speed of 6.1 mbps, followed by Idea with 5.9 mbps upload speed, Bharti Airtel 3.4 mbps and Jio network registered average speed of 3.3 mbps..
+Vodafone recorded the highest average upload speed of 6.5 Mbps, followed by an Idea with 6.4 Mbps upload speed.
+Bharti Airtel and Jio network registered an average speed of 3.5 Mbps each.

 - READ MORE ON: